UKHomeOffice/application-container-platform/docs/onboarding.md

 # Onboarding a New User

-To allow a new user onto the platform you need a few things from them, their username, gpg key, office365 account.
+To allow a new user onto the dev platform you need a few things from them, their username, gpg key and office365 account.

 ## Creating a Kubernetes Token
 Firstly import their gpg key.